AdamBoley/Fleet-Command/README.md

 Mission 6 - this mission is more of a narrative mission, and takes place in the Laconia system.
 The enemy group is small, being a splinter of the enemy group from the last mission.
 It is beseiging the .
 The player should be able to overcome this group without too much difficulty.
 The player is then given a choice of whether or not to help out the ground forces of Laconia with the fleet's Marines.
 If the player chooses to do so, they will gain some additional Marines and supplies.
 The player is then given the choice of aiding the ships from Laconia that were disabled.
 If the player chooses to do, they will expend a number of supplies, but gain additional ships.

-Mission 7 - this is the last mission, and is a straight fight.
+Mission 7 - this is the last mission, and is a straight fight against a potentially very powerful enemy.
 However, the gimmick is that the mission cannot be skipped - the player must engage.
 Once the fight is done, the player's performance is checked against the victory conditions.
 There are 3 victory conditions - failure, partial victory and total victory.
 If the player meets the failure criteria or partial victory criteria, they are taken to the campaign report, which sums up the player's performance.
 If the player meets the total victory criteria, they are congratulated and given the choice of whether or not to launch the bonus mission.

 Bonus mission - this mission is only available to players who achieve a total victory, and it simulates an Alliance counter-attack on a Syndicate Worlds' system.
 The enemy is present in very large numbers.
 To compensate for these odds, the player's damaged ships are returned to them, and they are reinforced with other ships as well.
 The large battle should be a fitting conclusion to the campaign, and a fine test of the player's now well-honed skills.